 I had a dream about school last night.
 In my repertoire of recurring dreams, this one is pretty common.
 It plays out the same every time: I show up for class only to find it had begun a month earlier.
 I’m given a test.
 I know zero answers.

 By some miracle, after four long years I had collected far more credits than were necessary to graduate.
 But I still didn’t have the right credits.
 Because instead of taking all the courses necessary to satisfy my major requirements, I signed up for the classes that satisfied my interests: Human Sexuality, The Psychology of Men, The Biology of Cancer, The Science of Meditation, Peaceful Conflict Resolution, Drawing 101, The Architecture of Urban Spaces.
 I was excited to learn new things—less excited to sit in those horribly lit rooms and fill in those horrible bubbles on those tests for those other classes that bored me to death.

-You're probably in High School now, or maybe college.
-Either way, I hope by the time you're reading this, the structure of school has fundamentally changed.
-But in case it hasn't (The Slowness of Institutional Change), it seems important for me to tell you something I wish someone had told me early on: do not stress about your grades.
+You're probably in junior high or high school now.
+So it seems important for me to tell you something I wish someone had told me early on: do not stress about your grades.
 How well you do in school will have very little to do with how well you'll do in life.

 Most schools teach information with an end goal in mind: the test.
 They will condition you to think that having the right answer matters above all, that collecting the same information at the same rate as everyone around you is the same thing as collecting knowledge.
 They will make you think that sitting still and following the rules is the key to success.
 They will remind you to raise your hand before speaking up.

 These are the exact things you will need to unlearn.